4 (Beyoncé album): Release and promotion

 On July 1, Beyoncé appeared on Good Morning America as part of its "Summer Concert Series" in New York City.
 She also projected images from 4 on a number of London's landmarks, including Madame Tussauds and Battersea Power Station.
 She then traveled to Scotland to perform at the T in the Park Festival on July 9, 2011.
 The next day, she performed at the Oxegen Festival in Ireland.
 On July 28, 2011, Beyoncé performed "1+1" and "Best Thing I Never Had" on The View; the latter was also performed on Late Night with Jimmy Fallon the same day.
-From August 16–19, Beyoncé held the 4 Intimate Nights with Beyoncé concerts at the Roseland Ballroom to a standing room only audience.
+From August 16–19, Beyoncé held the 4 Intimate Nights with Beyoncé concerts at the Roseland Ballroom to a standing-room-only audience.
 Subsequently, the Live at Roseland: Elements of 4 DVD was released in November.
 "Love On Top" was sung at the 2011 MTV Video Music Awards on August 28, Beyoncé finished the performance by unbuttoning her blazer and rubbing her stomach to confirm her pregnancy.
 A live performance of "Countdown" recorded in July was broadcast on Late Night with Jimmy Fallon in November.
 Following the completion of her pregnancy, the album received additional promotion via the Revel Presents: Beyoncé Live residency in 2012, and songs from the album were prominently featured on The Mrs. Carter Show World Tour (2013–14).

-4 was Beyoncé' first album that did not feature any single that reached number one or the top 10 of the US Billboard Hot 100 chart.
+4 was Beyoncé's first album that did not feature any single that reached number one or the top ten of the US Billboard Hot 100 chart.
 "Run the World (Girls)" was released internationally as the lead single from 4 on April 21, 2011.
 It reached number twenty-nine on the US Billboard Hot 100 chart and number eleven on the UK singles chart.
 "Best Thing I Never Had" followed on June 1, 2011.
 It reached number sixteen on the US Billboard Hot 100, number five on the New Zealand singles chart, and number three on the UK singles chart.
 "Party" was released as an urban contemporary single in the United States on August 30, 2011; a remix featuring J. Cole was released for download on October 24, 2011.
 "Love On Top" was released as a single, first in Australia in September 2011, and later in Italy, Belgium and the United States; It topped the US Billboard Hot R&B/Hip-Hop Songs for seven consecutive weeks.
 "Countdown" followed on October 4, 2011; "I Care" was released exclusively in Italy on March 23, 2012; and "End of Time" was released exclusively in the United Kingdom on April 23, 2012.